ablaom/MLJTuning.jl/README.md

 - `models!`: for generating batches of new models and updating the state (compulsory)

-- `best`: for extracting the optimal model (and its performance) from the history
+- `best`: for extracting the entry in the history corresponding to the optimal model from the full history

 - `tuning_report`: for selecting what to report to the user apart from the optimal model